 Set Radar Color – Change the color of the radar beam.
 This is useful if the default color of the beam is hard to see.
 This change is not seen on output.
 To change the radar beam’s color in the skin, adjust the color setting in the Map Element Settings.

-Center Current Node – Centers the currently selected node on the map.
-You can alt-click that button to lock it, so when another node is selected, it is immediately centered in the map.
+Center Current Node – Centers the currently selected node on the map or floor plan.
+Alt-click or Option-click the button to lock it to keep the current node always centered in the Tour Map.

 Fit Nodes in Window / Fit Floor Plan in Window – Fits all nodes within the window, or in floor plan mode, fits the floor plan image within the window.